fuse-box/fuse-box/docs/introduction/about-plugins.md

 # About Plugins

 Plugins in FuseBox are very easy to use.
-In fact, we have bunch of them prepared and maintained by FuseBox comminity.
+In fact, we have bunch of them prepared and maintained by FuseBox community.
 You won't be needing to google, the most important ones are in the Plugin section.

 ## Simple use case